2. Setting a blueprint for managing church investments going forward

 Only the amount of savings beyond the emergency fund, the short-term expenses fund and the intermediate reserve would be considered for investment.

 Your congregation might also set some limits on the investment fund.
-For instance, once it reaches a certain level, the board or congregation may be required to identify a project or cause to allocate a portion of that money to.
+For instance, once it reaches a certain level, the board or congregation may be required to identify a project or cause for allocating a portion of the money.
 Having a growing reserve of investment assets is a great luxury, but the members of the congregation may prefer to see that their generous donations are ultimately being used for the greater good rather than simply generating earnings in an investment account.

 In an era when most bank savings accounts are paying under 1%1 and certificates of deposit less than 3%2, your congregation may be interested in seeking a higher return by putting some of its money into an investment with the potential for a better return over the long-term.